 Banks are the leading source of funding for primary loans, particularly for corporate borrowers.
 It is common for deals to be arranged and underwritten by banks, with the debt syndicated more broadly post-closing; for leveraged loan transactions, the composition of the syndicate depends on the nature and location of the acquisition, size of the facility and the identity of the borrower (especially its credit rating and industry sector).
 A syndicate typically comprises local and international banks, particularly for larger cross-border deals.
-Hong Kong has a strong syndicated loan markets, typically accounting for over 20% of the total volume of syndicated loans in the Asia-Pacific region (excluding Japan).
+Hong Kong has a strong syndicated loan market.